Bio

 Thank you for visiting my website!
 I’m glad you’re here.

 My name is Liza Achilles, pronounced LIE-zuh uh-KIL-ease.
-Yes, this is my real name (i.e., not a pen name).
-I am a writer/editor based in the Washington, D.C., area.
+This is my real name (not a pen name).

-I have degrees in English from Northwestern University (B.A.) and the University of North Carolina at Greensboro (M.Ed.).
-Having started my career as a high school English teacher, I transitioned into writing and editing, engaging variously in teacher’s guide writing, proposal writing, business writing, and technical writing.
-I have written for the Obama White House, as well as a publishing house run by Pleasant Rowland, the founder of American Girl.
-I currently serve as Policy Technical Writer for the United States Department of Agriculture (USDA).
+I have English degrees from Northwestern University (B.A.) and the University of North Carolina at Greensboro (M.Ed.).
+My career as a high school English teacher turned into a career in writing and editing when I landed a job at a publishing house run by Pleasant Rowland, founder of American Girl.
+Since then, I have engaged in educational writing, proposal writing, business writing, policy writing, and technical writing, including a project for the Obama White House.
+I currently serve as Policy Technical Writer as a contractor to the United States Department of Agriculture (USDA), focusing on IT policy.